Uses of Friction

 Although you normally hear about trying to reduce or eliminate friction, it actually has some important uses.

-Since friction is a resistance force that slows down or prevents motion, it is necessary in many applications to prevent slipping or sliding.
+Since friction is a resistance force that slows down or prevents motion, it is necessary in many applications where you might want to hold items or do things and prevent slipping or sliding.
 In those cases, there is an advantage of having friction.
-However, too much friction can be a nuisance, because it can hinder motion and cause the need for expending extra energy.
-A good compromise is necessary to get just enough friction.

 Questions you may have include: